-Chan/Track Process Mode Selector pop-up menu
+Chan/Track Process Mode Selector pop-up menu (Normalize plug-in shown)

 Peak On Each Chan/Track Analyzes and processes each selected track individually.
 If you apply the Normalize plug-in to multiple tracks or a multichannel track in Peak On Each Chan/Track mode, each channel or track will be normalized independently, without regard to the other selected tracks.